EvelynGriffith/EvelynGriffith.github.io/src/pages/contact.md

 date: 2021-01-01
 permalink: /Resume/index.html
 metaDescription: My resume will be listed here
-subtitle: This is where my resume will live
+subtitle: Here is a formal copy of my resume!
+Please feel free to take a look!
 eleventyNavigation:
   key: Resume
   order: 3